Quick overview

 The statutes do not represent any immutable dogma.
 If the need arises to change them (for example, the length of the term of office or the voting method, etc.), they must again be approved by a majority of the unit owners.
 However, the previous bylaws may specify a higher number of votes for approval of amendments.
 In such a case, however, there is a risk that certain unit owners will block the amendments on purpose.

-Where can I find the condominium bylaws?
+Where can I find the articles of association?

-The basic difference if you are a freeholder and a co-operative owner is that in the latter case you are not the real owner of the flat.
+The basic difference if you are a freeholder and a cooperative owner is that in the latter case you are not the real owner of the flat.
 That in this case is the housing association, and so-called “condominium owners” are by law only tenants.
 However, they cannot be evicted from the lease as with a normal lease.

 The by-laws of the housing cooperative must also stipulate under what conditions the right of a member to conclude a lease agreement for a cooperative apartment arises.
 The bylaws may restrict the cooperative members in the disposal of the flat, for example, prohibiting them from renting out the flat.
 An HOA cannot restrict apartment owners in such a way.